mcpcpc/mcpcpc.github.io/_drafts/2020-12-17-wm-desktop-from-scratch.md

-For the purpose of this guide, I will try to create a minimal desktop environment that can be adapted to suite the end-user's purpose and desired look-and-feel.
+For the purpose of this guide, I will try to create a minimal desktop environment that can be adapted to suite the end-user's purpose and desired "look-and-feel".
 In order to get started, I would recommend installing the following applications:

 *   [lemonbar](https://github.com/LemonBoy/bar) - A lightweight status